isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/findconversation-operation.md

 - [DistinguishedFolderId](distinguishedfolderid.md)

-## <a name="successful-findconversation-response-example"></a>Exemplo de resposta FindConversation bem-sucedida
+## <a name="successful-findconversation-response-example"></a>Exemplo de resposta findConversation bem-sucedida

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta bem-sucedida a uma solicitação **FindConversation** .
+O exemplo a seguir mostra uma resposta bem-sucedida a uma **solicitação FindConversation.**

 ### <a name="code"></a>Código